AlanFreed/VolterraIntegralEquations.jl/README.md

 	\int_0^t K (t - \tau) \, \frac{\mathrm{d} \sigma}{\mathrm{d}\tau} \,
 	\mathrm{d}\tau \right)
 $$
-where $\sigma$ is stress and $\epsilon$ is strain, and where $\mathcal{E}$,  $E_{\infty}$, and $E_0$ are its local tangent, rubbery, and glassy elastic moduli, respectively, the former being a possible function of time, while the latter two are material constants.
+where $\sigma$ is stress and $\epsilon$ is strain, and where $\mathcal{E}$,  $E_{\infty}$, and $E_0$ are its tangent, rubbery, and glassy elastic moduli, respectively, the former being a possible function of time, while the latter two are material constants.
 Kernel $K$ is a positive, monotonic-decreasing function known as a memory function whose units are reciprocal time.
 The first term on the right-hand side of the above equation provides for a glassy elastic change in stress that is attenuated by the second term, which introduces a viscous loss to this change in stress.

 The elastic tangent modulus $\mathcal{E}$ for a linear Hookean fiber is
 $$